 - Take a different hike every time you visit so you and your children can learn about all Eagles Nest Park has to offer.
 Bring along a picnic lunch or snack to enjoy in the great outdoors.

 - Make your next hike a “Tree Identification Hike”.
 Bring along a reputable forest guide and teach your children how to identify all the different types of trees in the park by looking at the bark and the leaves of trees, and feeling the texture of the bark.
-For a simple identification hike, pick up one of our park brochures and refer to the challenge or check out the “Eco-Challenge” on one of the main kiosks by the parking area.
+Check out the “Eco-Challenge” on one of the main kiosks by the upper parking area.

 - Help your children find all the points they know in Bancroft from the view on the Hawkwatch platform.